The Duties of an Executor when the deceased estate is located in NSW

 4. Administering the Estate - Once probate has been granted, the Executor has the authority to deal with the assets and liabilities of the deceased's Estate (that were listed in number 2).
 The Executor will still need to prove who they are in order to take full control of these assets and liabilities.
 This means they will need a copy of Probate, Death Certificate and any other forms of identification and documentation requested by the asset holders in order to officially register and transfer, or sell, the assets of the deceased.

 It is important to note that any assets that the deceased held jointly with another party or person do not form part of the Estate and cannot be called in as part of the Estate.
-In NSW, QLD and VIC, the deceased ceases to hold an interest in those assets at the time of their death, with the surviving party or person taking over the deceased's interest.
+The deceased ceases to hold an interest in those assets at the time of their death, with the surviving party or person taking over the deceased's interest.
 While these jointly held assets do not form part of the Estate, they should still be identified by the Executor and disclosed to the court during the application for probate.

 Superannuation also does not form part of the Estate.
-In NSW, QLD and VIC, superannuation is classed as a separate contract between the deceased and the superannuation trustee to pay particular beneficiaries, or a group of them, in the event of death.
+Superannuation is classed as a separate contract between the deceased and the superannuation trustee to pay particular beneficiaries, or a group of them, in the event of death.

 5. Prosecution of Claims - Another responsibility that falls under the duties of an Executor is the prosecution of any claims the Executor may have against third parties, provided that the entitlement to pursue these claims did not cease upon death.
 For example, if the deceased loaned money to a third party or if the deceased's death was a result of negligence.